What causes high server load? Explaining how to identify areas under load

 • Disk I/O processing cannot keep up

-If the cause is the CPU
+If the CPU is the cause

-%user CPU usage rate used by user processes
+%user CPU usage by user processes

-%system CPU usage rate used by the system (kernel)
+%system CPU usage by the system (kernel)

 stress-user_022516_092215_PM

-If user mode CPU usage is high
+High user mode CPU usage

 stress-system_022516_092244_PM

-If kernel CPU usage is high
+High kernel CPU usage

-If disk I/O is the cause
+If the cause is disk I/O

-The iowait value is often high when reading and writing data from disk in large quantities.
+The iowait value is often high when a large amount of data is being read or written from the disk.

 stress-disk_022516_092255_PM